-U.S. Senators Josh Hawley (R-Mo.) and Ed Markey (D-Mass.) today aimed at stopping corporate giants, including social media titans, from targeting and tracking kids online.
+U.S. Senators Josh Hawley (R-Mo.) and Ed Markey (D-Mass.) today introduced legislation aimed at stopping corporate giants, including social media titans, from targeting and tracking kids online.
 Among its many improvements, the bipartisan bill updates the Children’s Online Privacy Protection Act (COPPA) by prohibiting internet companies from collecting personal and location information from anyone under the age of 13 without parental consent and from anyone ages 13 to 15 without the user’s consent.

 “Big tech companies know too much about our kids, and even as parents, we know too little about what they are doing with our kids’ personal data.
 It’s time to hold them accountable,” said Senator Hawley.
 “Congress needs to get serious about keeping our children’s information safe, and it begins with safeguarding their digital footprint online.”

 “The Children’s Online Privacy Protection Act remains the constitution for kids’ privacy online, but today we introduce an accompanying bill of rights,” said Senator Markey, original House author of COPPA.
 “In 2019, children and adolescents’ every move is monitored online, and even the youngest are bombarded with advertising when they go online to do their homework, talk to friends, and play games.
 In the 21st century, we need to pass bipartisan and bicameral COPPA 2.0 legislation that puts children’s well-being at the top of Congress’s priority list.
 If we can agree on anything, it should be that children deserve strong and effective protections online.”